 Dahl Chapel and Auditorium

 Most musical events at Monmouth College are held in the Auditorium, a 600-seat facility built in 1896.
 Its warm acoustic environment has been praised by visiting artists.
-The building has been further enhanced by a recent renovation project.
+The building has been further enhanced by a renovation project in 2003.